Mobile UX/UI trends in 2026: design that sells

 - UX-only: Grey buttons, system chrome, speed.
 Effect: perfect for field tools like EMKA Mobile, weaker emotional tie for premium B2C brands.

-GMI’s blend: Engineering plus Apple HIG and Material Design.
-We do not relocate the back affordance users already know.
+GMI’s blend: Engineering plus Apple HIG, Material Design and testing on real devices.
+We do not relocate the back affordance, tab bar, basket, account or search patterns users already know.

 Fixed-price UX/UI through DDT